muhammad1928/DockerMastering/DockerMastering/ImplementingChecks/intro.md

 ## 1. Create a Simple Application (Create a project directory)

 Let's set up a basic web application using Flask that we can monitor.
-If you already have an application, you can skip to Step 3
 ```bash
 mkdir healthcheck_app
 cd healthcheck_app